Gluten-Free Amaretto Cannoli Cake Recipe

 Do you have to use amaretto liqueur?

-Both the filling and frosting are made with Italian cheese and take a couple of minutes to mix up.
+Both the filling and frosting are made with Italian cheese and take a couple of minutes to whip up.

 The filling is a mixture of ricotta cheese, confectioners’ sugar, cinnamon, amaretto liqueur and finely chopped chocolate or mini chocolate chips.